Bisimulation as a Logical Relation: Bisimulation

 \section{Bisimulation}

-The notion of bisimulation was introduced by Park for automata \cite{park1981concurrency}, extended by Milner to processes and then further modified to allow internal actions of those processes \cite{milner1989communication}.
+The notion of bisimulation was introduced for automata in \cite{park1981concurrency}, extended by Milner to processes and then further modified to allow internal actions of those processes, \cite{milner1989communication}.
 The classical notion is {\em strong bisimulation}, defined as a relation between labelled transition systems.

 \begin{definition} A {\em transition system} consists of a set $S$, together with a function $f:S\longrightarrow \pow S$.
 We view elements $s\in S$ as states of the system, and read $f(s)$ as the set of states to which $s$ can evolve in a single step.
-A {\em labelled transition system} consists of a set $A$ of labels (or actions), a set $S$ of states, and a function $F: A \longrightarrow [S\longrightarrow \pow S]$.
-For $a\in A$ and $s\in S$ we read $Fas$ as the set of states to which $s$ can evolve in a single step by performing action $a$. $s'\in Fas$ is usually written as $\trans sa{s'}$ for $s'\in Fas$, using different arrows to represent different $F$'s. \end{definition}
+A {\em labelled transition system} consists of a set $A$ of labels (or actions), a set $S$ of states, and a function $F: A \longrightarrow [S\to \pow S]$.
+For $a\in A$ and $s\in S$ we read $Fas$ as the set of states to which $s$ can evolve in a single step by performing action $a$. $s'\in Fas$ is usually written as $\trans sa{s'}$, using different arrows to represent different $F$'s. \end{definition}

 This definition characterises a labelled transition system as a function from labels to unlabelled transition systems.
 For each label we get the transition system of actions with that label.
-By uncurrying $F$ we get an equivalent definition as a function $A\times S \to \pow S$.
+By uncurrying $F$ we get an equivalent definition as a function $A\times S \longrightarrow \pow S$.

 We can now define bisimulation.